Art shows are a sure sign that school is nearing the end of the year and the visual representation of your students hard work is about to be realized.

 I come from a PTA background.
-I’m proud to say that I was a PTA President and a board member for years at my children’s school.
+I’m proud to say that I was a PTA President and a board members for years at my children’s school.
 Did I have surplus time on my hands?
 Yes.
 But there were many other dedicated parents who had very busy professional and home lives that found time to volunteer.
-Did we always have enough volunteers for back-to-school bar-b-ques, school auctions and jog-a-thons?
+Did we always have enough volunteers for back-to-school bar-b-que’s, school auctions and jog-a-thons?

 Try asking a parent with whom you have a strong rapport.
-Ask for a small amount of help and be super organized with her time.
-Her experience might be a positive one, and she will then ask someone else for help.
+Ask for a small amount of help and be super organized with their time.
+Their experience might be a positive one, and they will then ask someone else for help.
 Soon, you’ll have a reputation that you can build on.

 Give very specific volunteer instructions

-I reserve the multi-purpose room for a day.
+I reserve the multi-purpose room for the day.
 This is not always easy, so check with the office manager for help in reserving time to mount artwork.
 Sometimes you need to be flexible.
 If everything is set out and easy to understand, volunteers can pop in for an hour to contribute.

 Organizing supplies and basic set-up directions

-I measure the length of my papers and prepare an easy way to cut lengths of the paper in bulk.
-Place a piece of masking tape on the floor, measure the length of the paper and place another piece of masking tape at that measurement.
+TIME SAVING TIP: Place a piece of masking tape on the floor, measure the length of the paper and place another piece of masking tape at that measurement.
 Now all the volunteers have to do is roll the paper from one tape to the other and cut.
 No need to get out the measuring tape every time.

 No Volunteers?
 Try Community Service